Great law firm. Did a fantastic jobYasmin A.

 With their massive engines and heavy loads, commercial trucks can weigh up to 40 tons, which makes them a unique danger on the Long Island roadways.
 Litigating commercial truck accident cases is substantially different than car accident cases.
-If you’ve been injured by a truck, you need an attorney who has experience negotiating with large trucking companies, big business, and corporate insurers.
-The Long Island truck accident lawyers of The Harrison Law Group fights for the rights of crash victims.
-Give them a call today for a free consultation.CONTACT US
+If you’ve been injured by a truck in NY, you need an experienced New York truck accident lawyer who has experience negotiating with large trucking companies, big businesses, and corporate insurers.

 Why Commercial Trucking Accidents are More Dangerous